MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 **We are authorized Maslow cnc MANUFACTURERS**.
 Maslow cnc is an open source project created by Bar Smith, funded and supported by the Maslow community.

-Kit providers at the moment:

-    @EastBaySource
-    @MetalMaslow
-    @MakerMadecnc

-**Do your research!**, compare and decide what's best for you.

 EastBaySource